 Even non tofu lovers will like it grilled!
 It becomes a little chewy and I love the grill marks!
 Marinate in fresh fruit juices or a little homemade BBQ sauce.
 Tofu is a higher fat plant food – not good for weight loss but can be enjoyed once in a while on maintenance.
 Hubby says you need to keep a close watch on the veggies when grilling.

 Even romaine lettuce can be grilled – I know it sounds crazy but it’s actually very good!
 I topped it with some little mandarin slices, balsamic vinegar glaze and a little dressing.
 Pretty fabulous.
 The dressing is a recipe called Green Sauce by Chef Del Sroufe and I make the version without the tahini – just increase the cilantro and it’s fabulous.
 It is made with Mori Nu Silken Lite Tofu which is a little higher fat plant food.
 If you are in weight loss mode you might prefer my Creamy Balsamic Dressing instead.
 It’s also pretty darn amazing and gets rave reviews!
+Of course one of our favorites is my new Vegan Ranch dressing.
+Try our Vegan Oil Free Nut Free Caesar Dressing!

 These were previously cooked potatoes that I made in the Instant Pot pressure cooker because my kitchen was under construction and I had no oven.
 They were simply cut in half and heated up on the BBQ grill.